Ernst Meyer (German politician): Political career

 In 1920 Meyer was re-elected to the Zentrale and was made a member of the party's Political Bureau.
 The summer of that same year he attended the 2nd World Congress of the Communist International in Moscow as a representative of the KPD.
 Meyer reported on the agrarian question to the 2nd Congress, which elected him to the Executive Committee of the Communist International (ECCI) and its Presidium.

 In 1921, Meyer was elected as a Communist to the Prussian Landtag.

 At the August 1921 congress of the KPD, Meyer delivered the keynote speech, the political report of the Zentrale, emphasizing his place as a top leader of the organization.

 Meyer returned to Moscow in 1922 as a member of the German delegation to the 4th World Congress of the Comintern.
 After his return, Mayer became one of the main architects of the "united front" tactics in Germany.
 The tactics was a reflection on the failed March 1921 uprising, inspired by the "offensive tactics".
 Instead of minority uprisings, the KPD now sought to build a mass base.

+Meyer married party activist Rosa Leviné (Eugen Leviné's widow) in 1922.

 Meyer again delivered the key political report to the KPD's January 1923 party congress, but this time he was not re-elected to the Central Committee.
 He nevertheless remained an important member of the German Communist Party, returning to the top echelon after a further factional shift in 1925.

 In the spring of 1926 Meyer attended the 6th Enlarged Plenum of the Comintern, although he faced personal criticism in that body's discussion of the German question.
 He returned in November to participate in the 7th Enlarged Plenum of the CI.

 Meyer was re-elected to the Central Committee and its Politburo by the 1927 congress of the KPD.
 He was one of the leaders of the Versöhnler (Conciliator) faction and a political opponent of Ernst Thälmann, whose ascendency to top leadership of the KPD in 1928 effectively spelled the end of Meyer's political career.